ericgor56/Elk-Stack-Project-1/README.md

 ### Part 1 - Creating Vnet and VM for ELK

-* I created a seperate virtual network form my elk stack VM with the same resource group but a different region from my jump box, web 1 and web 2 servers.(elk-vnet)
+* I created a seperate virtual network form my elk stack VM with the same resource group (red-team) but a different region from my jump box, Web 1 and Web 2 servers.(elk-net)
+  * Subnet - 10.1.0.0/24
 * I added a peering connection from my elk vnet to my red team vnet and named it elk-to-red
 * I created a virtual machine for my elk server
   * Same resource group as my other 3 virtual machines
+  * Size - Standard D2s V3
   * Same region as my elk-vnet
   * I used the pub ssh key from my jump box ansible container
   * Elk-vnet for virtual network
   * Inbound ports 22

  ### Part 2 - Configuring ELK